-- If the asylum applicant is applying for asylum affirmatively, the declaration is submitted to USCIS: - It can be submitted with the I-589;4 OR - It can be submitted to the local asylum office after the asylum interview is scheduled, consistent with local procedures.5 - If the asylum applicant is in removal proceedings: - When the asylum applicant is in removal proceeding because the asylum office referred the case to the immigration court after denying their affirmative asylum application, the asylum office generally sends the I-589 and supporting documentation, including the declaration, to the immigration court. - While you will often need to supplement the existing declaration, be sure you are not contradicting anything that is in the record. - Any supplemental declaration (and any additional evidence) must be submitted in compliance with the Immigration Court Practice Manual (ICPM)6 Chapter 3.1(b)(ii), which requires additional evidence be submitted at least 15 days prior to a non-detained individual hearing (unless the immigration judge (IJ) orders it submitted at a different time) or as specified by the IJ for a detained individual hearing. - When the asylum applicant is filing the I-589 defensively for the first time in removal proceedings: - The asylum applicant may submit the declaration with the I-589, but does not have to unless the IJ requires this. - Note that some IJs may not set an individual hearing date until the asylum applicant has submitted the declaration.
-Some IJs will set a specific call-up date for filing the declaration. - The declaration (and any other evidence) must be submitted in compliance with the ICPM. - \circ Factors to consider for whether to submit the declaration with the I-589 or later in time:
+- to the asylum officer.
+Note that no I-589 is filed for a credible/reasonable fear interview. - o If the asylum applicant is applying for asylum affirmatively, the declaration is submitted to USCIS: - It can be submitted with the I-589; OR - It can be submitted to the local asylum office after the asylum interview is scheduled, consistent with local procedures. - o If the asylum applicant is in removal proceedings: - When the asylum applicant is in removal proceeding because the asylum office referred the case to the immigration court after denying their affirmative asylum application, the asylum office generally sends the I-589 and supporting documentation, including the declaration, to the immigration court. - While you will often need to supplement the existing declaration, be sure you are not contradicting anything that is in the record. - Any supplemental declaration (and any additional evidence) must be submitted in compliance with the Immigration Court Practice Manual (ICPM) Chapter 3.1(b)(ii), which requires additional evidence be submitted at least 15 days prior to a non-detained individual hearing (unless the immigration judge (IJ) orders it submitted at a different time) or as specified by the IJ for a detained individual hearing. - When the asylum applicant is filing the I-589 defensively for the first time in removal proceedings: - The asylum applicant may submit the declaration with the I-589, but does not have to unless the IJ requires this. - Note that some IJs may not set an individual hearing date until the asylum applicant has submitted the declaration.
+Some IJs will set a specific call-up date for filing the declaration. - The declaration (and any other evidence) must be submitted in compliance with the ICPM. - Factors to consider for whether to submit the declaration with the I-589 or later in time:

-3 See Asylum Seeker Advocacy Project, Vindicating the Rights of Asylum Seekers at the Border and Beyond (June 2018), https://asylumadvocacy.org/wp-content/uploads/2018/06/ASAP-Expedited-Removal-Guide.pdf.
+&lt;sup>3 See Asylum Seeker Advocacy Project, Vindicating the Rights of Asylum Seekers at the Border and Beyond (June 2018), https://asylumadvocacy.org/wp-content/uploads/2018/06/ASAP-Expedited-Removal-Guide.pdf.